stanleyjones/stanifesto/source/posts/2016-09-02-tron-legacy-revisited.md

 ---

 Okay, so this is a weird post.
 It's my first in over a year and, despite a lot of notable things happening in my life during that time, it somehow became the thing that compelled me to write.
-I think I'm fine with that, because I had been making too big a deal the level of importance required to start writing posts again.
-So here it is.
+I think I'm fine with that, because I had been caught in an is-this-important-enough spiral.
 Maybe I'll do "Man of Steel" next, because that genuinely sucked and didn't need to.

 <span id="1">[1]</span> _Klu and the Control Programs_, great band name.